Hypoglycemia is a condition in which your blood sugar (glucose) level is lower than the standard range. Glucose is your body's main energy source.

 - You have what might be hypoglycemia symptoms and you don't have diabetes

-- You have diabetes and hypoglycemia isn't responding to treatment, such as drinking juice or regular soft drinks, eating candy, or taking glucose tablets
+- You have diabetes and hypoglycemia isn't responding to treatment, such as drinking juice or regular (not diet) soft drinks, eating candy, or taking glucose tablets

 Seek emergency help for someone with diabetes or a history of hypoglycemia who has symptoms of severe hypoglycemia or loses consciousness.

-Hypoglycemia occurs when your blood sugar (glucose) level falls too low.
-There are several reasons why this can happen; the most common is a side effect of drugs used to treat diabetes.
+Hypoglycemia occurs when your blood sugar (glucose) level falls too low for bodily functions to continue.
+There are several reasons why this can happen.
+The most common reason for low blood sugar is a side effect of medications used to treat diabetes.

 Blood sugar regulation

-If you haven't eaten for several hours and your blood sugar level drops, another hormone from your pancreas signals your liver to break down the stored glycogen and release glucose into your bloodstream.
-This keeps your blood sugar within a normal range until you eat again.
+When you haven't eaten for several hours and your blood sugar level drops, you will stop producing insulin.
+Another hormone from your pancreas called glucagon signals your liver to break down the stored glycogen and release glucose into your bloodstream.
+This keeps your blood sugar within a standard range until you eat again.

 Possible causes, with diabetes

-If you have diabetes, you might not make enough insulin (type 1 diabetes) or you might be less responsive to it (type 2 diabetes).
-As a result, glucose tends to build up in the bloodstream and can reach dangerously high levels.
-To correct this problem, you might take insulin or other drugs to lower blood sugar levels.
+If you have diabetes, you might not make insulin (type 1 diabetes) or you might be less responsive to it (type 2 diabetes).
+As a result, glucose builds up in the bloodstream and can reach dangerously high levels.
+To correct this problem, you might take insulin or other medications to lower blood sugar levels.

-But too much insulin or other diabetes medications may cause your blood sugar level to drop too low, causing hypoglycemia.
-Hypoglycemia can also occur if you eat less than usual after taking diabetes medication, or if you exercise more than you normally do.
+But too much insulin or other diabetes medications may cause your blood sugar level to drop too much, causing hypoglycemia.
+Hypoglycemia can also occur if you eat less than usual after taking your regular dose of diabetes medication, or if you exercise more than you typically do.

 Possible causes, without diabetes

 Hypoglycemia in people without diabetes is much less common.
-Causes can include the following:
+Causes can include:

 - Medications.
 Taking someone else's oral diabetes medication accidentally is a possible cause of hypoglycemia.
 Other medications can cause hypoglycemia, especially in children or in people with kidney failure.
 One example is quinine (Qualaquin), used to treat malaria.

 - Excessive alcohol drinking.
-Drinking heavily without eating can block your liver from releasing stored glucose into your bloodstream, causing hypoglycemia.
+Drinking heavily without eating can keep the liver from releasing glucose from its glycogen stores into the bloodstream.
+This can lead to hypoglycemia.

-Some critical illnesses.
-Severe liver illnesses such as severe hepatitis or cirrhosis can cause hypoglycemia.
-Kidney disorders, which can keep your body from properly excreting medications, can affect glucose levels due to a buildup of those medications.
+- Some critical illnesses.
+Severe liver illnesses such as severe hepatitis or cirrhosis, severe infection, kidney disease, and advanced heart disease can cause hypoglycemia.
+Kidney disorders also can keep your body from properly excreting medications.
+This can affect glucose levels due to a buildup of medications that lower blood sugar levels.

 - Insulin overproduction.
 A rare tumor of the pancreas (insulinoma) can cause you to produce too much insulin, resulting in hypoglycemia.
 Other tumors also can result in too much production of insulin-like substances.
-Enlargement of cells of the pancreas that produce insulin can result in excessive insulin release, causing hypoglycemia.
+Unusual cells of the pancreas that produce insulin can result in excessive insulin release, causing hypoglycemia.

 - Hormone deficiencies.
-Certain adrenal gland and pituitary tumor disorders can result in a deficiency of key hormones that regulate glucose production.
+Certain adrenal gland and pituitary tumor disorders can result in an inadequate amount of certain hormones that regulate glucose production or metabolism.
 Children can have hypoglycemia if they have too little growth hormone.

 Hypoglycemia after meals

 Hypoglycemia usually occurs when you haven't eaten, but not always.
-Sometimes hypoglycemia symptoms occur after certain meals high in sugar because your body produces more insulin than you need.
+Sometimes hypoglycemia symptoms occur after certain meals, but exactly why this happens is uncertain.

-This type of hypoglycemia, called reactive hypoglycemia or postprandial hypoglycemia, can occur in people who have had stomach bypass surgery.
-It can also occur in people who haven't had this surgery.
+This type of hypoglycemia, called reactive hypoglycemia or postprandial hypoglycemia, can occur in people who have had surgeries that interfere with the usual function of the stomach.
+The surgery most commonly associated with this is stomach bypass surgery, but it can also occur in people who have had other surgeries.

 Untreated hypoglycemia can lead to: